 Some Members of Congress and independent commissions, most recently the National Commission on Terrorist Attacks Upon the United States, the 9/11 Commission, have argued that a lack of coordination among intelligence agencies contributed to the failure to provide warning of the terrorist attacks of September 2001.
-They have recommended that the current organization of the Intelligence Community be changed to establish more centralized leadership under a newly established Director of National Intelligence (DNI) or National Intelligence Director (NID).
-In some proposals, the DNI/NID controls budgetary resources of all intelligence agencies.
-All versions of the proposals currently under consideration would affect the relationship between the leadership of the Intelligence Community and the intelligence agencies in the Defense Department.
+Intelligence Reform legislation currently under consideration would modify current organization of the Intelligence Community to establish more centralized leadership under a newly established National Intelligence Director (NID) or Director of National Intelligence (DNI).